What is Manual Lymphatic Drainage?

-Jennifer Plourde, registered massage therapist, will meet with you and assess your needs for massage therapy and/or MLD treatment.
+Jennifer or Elizabeth will meet with you and assess your needs for massage therapy and/or MLD treatment.
 If MLD is indicated then you can expect a long, gentle treatment – for at least 30 minutes.
-Afterwards, Jennifer will recommend homecare and assess if bandaging is necessary in cases of lymphedema.
+Afterwards, they will recommend homecare and assess if bandaging is necessary in cases of lymphedema.
 For clients seeking MLD who do not have lymphedema you may be able to have MLD within a larger massage therapy treatment.

 Other conditions where MLD may be helpful:

 ~ Migraine headaches;

 ~ Pre and post surgery to aid in healing;

 There are several conditions that involve swelling that cannot be treated with MLD:

 Additionally, MLD will not help with weight loss or to reduce cellulite.